McGonigle History, Family Crest & Coats of Arms

 - Arthur T. "Art" McGonigle (1905-1977), Pennsylvania businessman and the 1958 Republican Party nominee for state governor

-- William C. McGonigle, American Democrat politician, Delegate to Democratic National Convention from Hawaii Territory, 1936
+- William C. McGonigle, American Democratic Party politician, Delegate to Democratic National Convention from Hawaii Territory, 1936

-- Victor J. McGonigle, American Democrat politician, Candidate for U.S. Representative from Nebraska 3rd District, 1940
+- Victor J. McGonigle, American Democratic Party politician, Candidate for U.S. Representative from Nebraska 3rd District, 1940

-- John M. McGonigle, American Democrat politician, Candidate for Wisconsin State Assembly from Dane County 2nd District, 1938; Member of Wisconsin Democratic State Central Committee, 1954
+- John M. McGonigle, American Democratic Party politician, Candidate for Wisconsin State Assembly from Dane County 2nd District, 1938; Member of Wisconsin Democratic State Central Committee, 1954

-- B. E. McGonigle, American Democrat politician, Delegate to Democratic National Convention from Wisconsin, 1936
+- B. E. McGonigle, American Democratic Party politician, Delegate to Democratic National Convention from Wisconsin, 1936

 - Arthur T. McGonigle, American Republican politician, Delegate to Republican National Convention from Pennsylvania, 1956, 1960; Candidate for Governor of Pennsylvania, 1958